 A few weeks later, you realize you haven’t published a blog post at all this month and you’re back at square one.
 Avoid the guilt and frustration of this cycle with a content calendar.

-A content calendar is an organizational tool, typically a working document or spreadsheet, used to create a monthly plan for your blog.
+A content calendar is an organizational tool, typically a working document or spreadsheet, that is set up while creating a blog.
+It details the content you plan to publish over a time period.
+This could be a month or a year.
 If you don’t have a content calendar yet—you’re in luck.
 Learn about why you need it and then grab my free Quarterly Content Calendar Bundle at the bottom of the blog post.

 Why Content Calendars are Important